Sorana Cîrstea: 2020: Consecutive US Open third round

-2021: Istanbul Cup title, top 10 win
+2021: Istanbul title, first top 10 win in four years

-When Cîrstea entered Australia for the Australian Open, she had to enter a hard quarantine as she travelled on a flight on which a fellow passenger tested positive for COVID-19.
-After this, she entered the warm-up tournament designed for those players affected by this hard quarantine, the Grampians Trophy.
+When Cîrstea landed in Australia for the Australian Open and she had to enter a hard quarantine as she travelled on a flight on which a fellow passenger tested positive for COVID-19.
+After this, she participated in the warm-up tournament designed for those players affected by this hard quarantine, the Grampians Trophy.
 There, she beat second seed, Belinda Bencic, in the second round.
 She fell in the quarterfinals to Ann Li.
 In this match against Li, Cîrstea was involved in an unusual incident where she requested a code violation from the umpire for coaching, as she was irritated by her coaches' repeated comments towards her.

 At the Australian Open, she scored her first top 10 victory since 2017 by defeating ninth seed, three-time Grand slam winner, and 2019 finalist, Petra Kvitová, in the second round.
 She lost in the third round to 19th seed Markéta Vondroušová.

 Seeded sixth at the Lyon Open, Cîrstea lost in the first round to Nina Stojanović.
 In Dubai, she was defeated in the second round by 15th seed Anett Kontaveit.
 At the Miami Open, she fell in the second round to 22nd seed Kontaveit.

 Cîrstea's first clay-court tournament of the year was at the İstanbul Cup.
 She reached her first final since Tashkent in 2019, and her first on clay since Budapest in 2007.
 She defeated top seed, Elise Mertens, in straight sets to claim her first title since 2008; she did so without dropping a set throughout the entire tournament.
 Following this victory, her ranking rose to No. 58, her highest ranking since October 2018.
 Playing in Madrid as a wildcard, she was beaten in the first round by Jessica Pegula.
 At the Internationaux de Strasbourg, she reached her second final of the season; she lost to fifth seed Barbora Krejčíková.
 Ranked 54 at the French Open, she made it to the fourth round where she was ousted from the tournament by eventual semifinalist Tamara Zidanšek.